 Traditional Treatment for Cushing's Disease

-The only way to "cure" Cushing's disease is to remove the tumor.
-If the disease is caused by an adrenal tumour that is not spreading surgery will be performed in most cases.
+The only way to "cure" Cushing's Disease is to remove the tumor.
+If the disease is caused by a tumour that is not spreading then surgery will be performed in most cases.

 There are always risks associated with surgery, particularly since dogs with Cushing's are often elderly dogs.
 If successful and the tumor is not malignant, there is a good chance that the dog will regain normal health.